 Maria Montessori touches thousands of lives even today because of her passion and respect for children that thread through her teaching and method.

-Her findings regarding baby’s development are fascinating and predate many modern discoveries.
-Understanding what lays behind aspects of Montessori approach when it comes to babies from 4-6 months old is something I will try to tackle in this post.
+Her findings regarding a baby’s development are fascinating and predate many modern discoveries.
+Understanding what lies behind aspects of the Montessori approach when it comes to babies from 4-6 months old is something I will try to tackle in this post.

-Childhood is not a race for child to reach every single milestone by certain time.
-Don’t get me wrong, milestones are important, but chances are that baby will get there regardless of our worries if we allow them develop their full potential and enjoy this precious time.
+Childhood is not a race for a child to reach every single milestone by a certain time.
+Don’t get me wrong, milestones are important, but chances are that babies will get there regardless of our worries if we allow them to develop their full potential and enjoy this precious time.

-- uncluttered environment with low shelving and low wall art “..the small baby cannot live in disorder.
+- an uncluttered environment with low shelving and low wall art “..the small baby cannot live in disorder.
 Disorder disturbs him, upsets him, and he may express his suffering by despairing cries, or by an agitation that can even assume the forms of illness “.
-M. Montessori

 - freedom of movement